BLE-LTER/ble-handbook/handbook.md

 1. LOGIN ROLES (i.e. users):

 - can login: you have to use a login role's credentials to initially connect to a database.
 Login roles need to be created with passwords.
-- are associated conceptually with ACTUAL PEOPLE or TASKS to be performed on the database.
+- are associated conceptually with either ACTUAL PEOPLE, or TASKS to be performed on the database.
 - to be able to perform said tasks, login roles _inherit_ permissions from the groups they are a member of.
-- if other people joins the team, or webapps that use the database are developed, a new login role should be created for their use, with membership to the appropriate groups.
+- if other people join the team, or web apps that use the database are developed, a new login role should be created for their use, with membership to the appropriate groups.

 2. GROUP ROLES:

 - cannot login: you can not use a group credential to make the initial connection to a database.
 It follows that group roles do not have passwords.
 To grant membership to a group role, the logged in user has to be an admin of the group role, so this is not a security loophole.
 - are associated conceptually with PERMISSIONS on the database.
 Permissions to the database are granted on a group basis for easy management.
-- there are three groups corresponding with three broad levels of permissions.
+- there are three established groups, corresponding with three broad levels of permissions.
 I do not foresee needing another group role.
   - `ble_group_readonly` has CONNECT, USAGE, and SELECT
   - `ble_group_readwrite` has all of the above, plus INSERT and UPDATE
   - `ble_group_owner` has all of the above, plus (1) ability to GRANT membership in group roles